What the Enneagram Is Not

 3. The Enneagram isn’t your partner matching app

 Many people, when they first encounter the Enneagram, want to know if it can tell them which type best suits them romantically.
-We get lots of questions like „If I’m a Four, should I marry an Eight or a One?“
+We get lots of questions like „If I’m a type Four, should I marry a type Eight or a type One?“

 Here’s the thing: You can love, marry and get divorced from any type of person.
 History has proven that repeatedly.
 The best and only advice we can give when people ask us which type makes for the happiest relationship is: